ykechan/jacobi/svm.md

 # Introduction to Support Vector Machine

-The Support Vector Machine (SVM) has a very simple idea: cut a space such that it separates the data as far as possible.
+Support Vector Machines (SVMs) are based on a very simple idea: cut a space in half such that it separates the data as far as possible.
 However, training a SVM is much more involved than one would expect.
 General quadratic programming algorithms are notoriously difficult to comprehend, let alone implement.
-And even with one given the shear size (~1000) of the problem it is not efficient to simply packing the whole she-bang into the QP library.
+And even with one given the shear size (~1000) of common problems it is not efficient to simply pack the whole she-bang into the QP library.

-Two algorithms are specifically designed to train SVMs are to be included in this library: PEGASOS and SMO.
+Two algorithms which are specifically designed to train SVMs are to be included in this library: PEGASOS and SMO.
-This documents serves as a technical document on the explanation of the implementations of these algorithms.
+This document serves as a technical document on the explanation of the implementations of these algorithms.

 ## Problem formulation

 Given a set of data {x<sub>i</sub>, y<sub>i</sub>}, y<sub>i</sub> &isin; {-1, 1}, and an inner product function
-&lt;.,.&gt;: R<sup>n</sup> x R<sup>n</sup> -&gt; R, a SVM classify an instance x if
+&lt;.,.&gt;: R<sup>n</sup> x R<sup>n</sup> -&gt; R, a SVM classifies an instance x if

->&lt;w, x&gt; > b, where w is the coefficient vector, and b is some bias term.
+>&lt;w, x&gt; &gt; b, where w is the coefficient vector, and b is some bias term.

-Also, w and b are the arguments the minimize the Hinge-Loss function:
+Also, w and b are the arguments that minimize the Hinge-Loss function:

 >L(w, b) = &sum;max(0, 1 - y<sub>i</sub>(&lt;w, x<sub>i</sub>&gt; - b)).

-The max function excludes instances that are so easily classified, and focus on those that are difficult.
+The max function excludes instances that are easily classified, and focus on those that are difficult.
 If the inner product is the simple dot-product, then it is a hyperplane with w being the normal vector.
 The expression